 You will also need a template to use for your cover.
 This is vital as the dimensions of this have to be exact.
 This is an image file PNG format.

 Grab this file and save it for later.

 DOWNLOAD FILE: 8.5″ x 11″ Cover Template

 The first thing we need to do is create our cover file.

 I use the software Canva for this.
+I use the Pro account as you get thousands of pre-made templates and photos but they do have a good free account.
 You can sign up for a free account here.